Djuna Barnes: The Antiphon

 Barnes's verse play The Antiphon (1958) is set in England in 1939.
 Jeremy Hobbs, in disguise as Jack Blow, has brought his family together at their ruined ancestral home, Burley Hall.
 His motive is never explicitly stated, but he seems to want to provoke a confrontation among the members of his family and force them to confront the truth about their past.
 His sister Miranda is a stage actress, now "out of patron and of money"; her materialistic brothers, Elisha and Dudley, see her as a threat to their financial well-being.
 Elisha and Dudley accuse their mother Augusta of complicity with their abusive father Titus Hobbs.
 They take advantage of Jeremy's absence to don animal masks and assault both women, making cruel and sexually suggestive remarks; Augusta treats this attack as a game.
 Jeremy returns with a doll house, a miniature version of the house in America where the children grew up.
 As she examines it, he charges her with making herself "a madam by submission" because she failed to prevent Titus from orchestrating Miranda's rape by "a travelling Cockney thrice [her] age."
 The last act finds Miranda and Augusta alone together.
 Augusta, at once disapproving and envious of her daughter's more liberated life, exchanges clothes with her daughter and wants to pretend she is young again, but Miranda refuses to enter into this play.
 When Augusta hears Elisha and Dudley driving away, she blames Miranda for their abandonment and beats her to death with a curfew bell, falling dead at her side from the exertion.

 The play premiered in 1961 in Stockholm in a Swedish translation by Karl Ragnar Gierow and U.N.
 Secretary-General Dag Hammarskjöld.

-The play was translated in French and set at the Odeon Theater in Paris by the “Comedie Française” in March 1990.
+The play was translated into French and set at the Odeon Theater in Paris by the "Comedie Française" in March 1990.

 Creatures in an Alphabet

 Barnes's last book, Creatures in an Alphabet (1982), is a collection of short rhyming poems.
-The format suggests a children's book, but it contains enough allusiveness and advanced vocabulary to make it an unlikely read for a child: the entry for T quotes Blake's "The Tyger," a seal is compared to Jacques-Louis David's portrait of Madame Récamier, and a braying donkey is described as "practicing solfeggio."
+The format suggests a children's book, but it contains enough allusiveness and advanced vocabulary to make it an unlikely read for a child: the entry for T quotes Blake's "The Tyger", a seal is compared to Jacques-Louis David's portrait of Madame Récamier, and a braying donkey is described as "practicing solfeggio."
 Creatures continues the themes of nature and culture found in Barnes's earlier work, and their arrangement as a bestiary reflects her longstanding interest in systems for organizing knowledge, such as encyclopedias and almanacs.